 About Me

-I am a PhD candidate in philosophy at the University of Wisconsin-Madison.
-Starting in the fall of 2024, I will be a postdoctoral fellow with the Clinical Center Department of Bioethics at the National Institutes of Health.
+I am a postdoctoral fellow with the Clinical Center Department of Bioethics at the National Institutes of Health.
+Before that, I received my PhD in philosophy at the University of Wisconsin-Madison.

 My current research involves the application of non-traditional metaphysical theories toward traditional problems in metaphysics, ethics, and the philosophies of mind, language, and logic.
 For example, I argue in my dissertation that we can avoid the indeterminacy of material objects (a traditional problem) by reconceiving those objects as abstract (a non-traditional theory).